dvorka/mindforger-repository/memory/mindforger/installation.md

 * Drag and drop/copy `mindforger` from `.dmg` to `Applications`
 * Run `MindForger`

-MindForger copies documentation to your home directory (`~/mindforger-repository`) and opens it as default repository.
+MindForger creates copy of the documentation in your home directory (`~/mindforger-repository`) and opens it as default repository.